Ordbe/Registration_form_testing/README.md

 ## Description
 Check-list composed for registration form.
 Composed scenarios are applicable to check different forms and principally shows variability of different tests.
+For simplicity checks are focused only on the Russian users.
 For full-fledged covering examples of test-cases are also below.
 ---
 ### Marks:
 - [Entry requirements](#entryrequirements)